rsoika/ben.js/README.md

 # The View

-The view in ben.js is the HTML part of your applicaiton.
+The view in Ben.JS is the HTML part of your applicaiton.
 With custom attributes you can bind your view to a controller:

     <div ben-controller="myController" />
        <input type="text" value="" ben-model="myModel" />
        ....
     </div>

+Ben.JS will automatically push the model into the view or pulls out any changes to your model if you need to store the model on a server.

 # The Model